kilpkonn/msc-thesis/main.typ

 Before unification, types are normalized to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
 In @rust-type-projections, all `Foo`, `Bar` and `Baz` are different projections to the type `u8`.

-#todo-philipp[In the following, I suggest to replace "we" with passive voice:
-  The algorithm already exists, and you are describing what _is being done_ when unifying types.
-]

 #figure(
 sourcecode()[
 ```rs